schams-net/nagios/Documentation/Introduction/TechnicalConcept/Index.rst

    Illustration 2: Technical concept

 Simplified, the Nagios® core executes its plugin ``check_typo3.sh`` in a configured time interval.
-The plugin reads the configuration (``check_typo3.cfg``) and requests the TYPO3 server via HTTP.
-The request includes a unique eID (eID=nagios) and (optionally) some further parameters.
+The plugin reads the configuration (``check_typo3.cfg``) and requests the TYPO3 server via HTTP/HTTPS.
+The request includes a unique eID (``eID=nagios``) and (optionally) further parameters.

-TYPO3 receives the request and executes the Nagios® Extension which checks if the requesting server is allowed to access the data.
-If so, the extension gathers some information about the TYPO3 instance (all information is configurable in the TYPO3 backend) and shows it in a propriety format (text/plain).
+TYPO3 receives the request and executes the Nagios® extension which checks if the requesting server is allowed to access the data.
+If so, the extension gathers information about the TYPO3 instance (all information is configurable in the TYPO3 backend) and shows it in a propriety format (text/plain).

 The Nagios® plugin reads the response, analyzes the data and checks the information against its configuration.
 According to the configuration, one of the following states is reported back to the Nagios® Core (in addition to a meaningful condition description):